yokaikonyakp/Food-Odering-App_python/README.md

 # Food-Odering-App_python
-Designing the food delivery application as a final project using python.
+Designed the food delivery application as a final project using python.